monashmicroimaging/gitbook-ethical-imaging/a_widespread_problem.md

 Regarding image manipulation specifically, Mike Rossner from the Journal of Cell Biology has said \(\[[Science ‘Bringing image manipulation to light’\]\(http://www.sciencemag.org/careers/2016/10/bringing-image-manipulation-light](http://www.sciencemag.org/careers/2016/10/bringing-image-manipulation-light)\)\)

 * Around 25% of accepted papers at the JCB still violate the journal’s guidelines
-* And in about 1% of papers, this would actually have changed the paper’s conclusions
+* And in about 1% of papers, this would actually have changed the paper’s conclusion

+_\*You can access these papers online via the university library electronic journals service._

 ## Impact of image manipulation in science